Chick Webster: Biography

 Born in Toronto, Ontario, Webster played 14 games with the New York Rangers during the 1949–50 season.
 His brother, Don Webster, also played briefly in the NHL, appearing in 27 games for the Toronto Maple Leafs.
 During World War II, he was a forward observer and gunner for the 13th Field Regiment of the 3rd Canadian Division.
 He served in Germany, Holland, England, France, and the North Sea.

-Webster lived in Richmond Hill, Ontario, during his time with the Stouffville Clippers in 1960s, and afterward lived in Mattawa, Ontario.
+Webster lived in Richmond Hill, Ontario, during his time with the Stouffville Clippers in the 1960s, and afterward lived in Mattawa, Ontario.
 After Milt Schmidt's death in January 2017, he became the oldest living former NHL player.
 His wife, Leona, died in 2009 of Alzheimer's disease.
 He died at home in Mattawa on January 18, 2018, at the age of 97.
 His nickname, Chick, was given to him in his playing days for his love for chewing Chiclets gum.